Scope of our Tax Strategy

 For the purposes of the Group’s tax strategy, tax is defined as all forms of direct or indirect tax charges or levies including corporate income tax, VAT, payroll taxes, excise and import duties, stamp duties and withholding taxes.

 The Group tax strategy applies to all entities within the UK, as well as all Directors and employees whose actions or responsibilities impact on the management of tax in the UK.
+This document outlines the Group’s tax strategy for the financial year ending 31 December 2018 and is compliant with the requirements of Paragraph 16(2), Schedule 19 of Finance Act 2016.

 Tax Risk Management